Achilles666-ops/GROUP-15-KD34403-MACHINE-LEARNING-/README.md

 ⚙️ Optimize model performance
 📈 Evaluate prediction accuracy

--How to RUN the project-
+-How to RUN the project in Google Colab-